Configure secrets for jobs

 --update-secrets=PATH=projects/PROJECT_NUMBER/secrets/SECRET_NAME:VERSION

-• JOB_NAME with the name of your job.
+• JOB_NAME: the name of your job.

-• SECRET_NAME with the secret name, e.g. mysecret.
+• SECRET_NAME: the secret name—for example, mysecret.

 YAML